Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Agustus 2025 05.33.06 UTC
+- WIB: Kamis, 7 Agustus 2025 06.29.56 UTC
-- WITA: Kamis, 7 Agustus 2025 06.33.06 UTC
+- WITA: Kamis, 7 Agustus 2025 07.29.56 UTC
-- WIT: Kamis, 7 Agustus 2025 07.33.06 UTC
+- WIT: Kamis, 7 Agustus 2025 08.29.56 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success